 Step by Step Process

-- Jalen is going to the hospital today for a capsule endoscopy study.
-He will either have the capsule placed at East Tennessee Children’s Hospital or at the doctor’s office.
-If the capsule is placed at the doctor’s office, on the 5th floor of the Medical Office Building, Jalen must arrive at 8:00 AM.
+- The capsule may be placed at East Tennessee Children’s Hospital or at the doctor’s office.
+If the capsule is placed at the doctor’s office, you will arrive on the 5th floor of the Medical Office Building at 9:00am.

-- Nurse Lindsay will explain the procedure to Jalen and his parents, and show them what the capsule looks like.
-The capsule has a tiny camera inside that takes pictures of Jalen’s tummy.
-Nurse Lindsay asks Jalen if he can swallow a pill before starting the procedure.
+- The nurse will explain the procedure to the patient and his parents, and show them what the capsule looks like.
+The capsule has a tiny camera inside that takes pictures.
+The nurse will assure that the patient can swallow a pill before starting the procedure.

-- At 12:00 PM, Jalen can drink or eat clear liquids like Popsicles, juice, chicken broth or water.
-Nurse Lindsay also says that Jalen can’t have any food or drinks with red, purple or orange dye because they can affect the study.
+- At 12:00 PM, the patient can drink or eat clear liquids that are NOT RED like Popsicles, juice, gatorade, jello, chicken broth or water.